gabriel-vasile/mimetype/EXAMPLES.md

 ```

 ### Check
-Test if some file has a specific MIME type.
+Test if a file has a specific MIME type.
 Also accepts MIME type aliases.
 ```go
 mime, err := mimetype.DetectFile("testdata/zip.zip")
 // application/x-zip is an alias of application/zip,